icsantos/frontend-nanodegree-feed-reader-testing/README.md

 - Refresh the browser (usually done by pressing `F5`)
 - Note the test result returned by Jasmine

+> The changes to make one test fail may cause other tests to also fail

 ### `'RSS Feeds'` Test Suite

 #### `'are defined'` test